The Best of Cape Town: Things To Do in 3/4 Days or More

 Robben Island as seen from Sea Point

 Robben Island is an island about 7 kilometers from the west coast of Cape Town, declared a World Heritage Site by UNESCO.
-It has an oval shape, it is only a couple of kilometers long and is flat.
+It has an oval shape, it is only a couple of kilometers long, and is flat.
 Since 1600 it has been used as a political prison by the Dutch.

-Nelson Mandela has spent 18 of his 27 years in captivity here, every day there are three tours starting from the Waterfront, they last about 3 hours and include a visit to the Mandela cell.
+Nelson Mandela spent 18 of his 27 years in captivity here, every day there are three tours starting from the Waterfront, they last about 3 hours and include a visit to the Mandela cell.

 9. A couple more things to do in Cape Town